JoseEspinosa/pergola-old-web/documentation.md

 {% highlight python linenos %}

+# intervals=False
-# intervals=False otherwise you need in your data two colums one with the start and a second with the end of each interval
+# otherwise you need in your data 2 colums one with the start and a second with the end of each interval
 intData = int2browser.intData(path, ontology_dict=configFileDict.correspondence, intervals=False)

 {% endhighlight %}